‘The Last Jedi’ Star Domhnall Gleeson Says General Hux Might Not Return For More Comedy In ‘Star Wars 9’

 Although Domhnall Gleeson is still unaware of General Hux’s future, the Peter Rabbit star admitted that he is hoping to be in Star Wars 9 so he can “do some more comedy.”
 In addition to that, Gleeson stated that he is eager to “do something exciting” in the sequel since “JJ’s writing it.”

-General Hux certainly delivered some of the unexpectedly hilarious moments in Star Wars: The Last Jedi, from his awkward interaction with Poe Dameron to the high-pitch shriek he uttered when attacked by Supreme Leader Snoke.
+General Hux certainly delivered some of the unexpectedly hilarious moments in Star Wars: The Last Jedi, from his awkward interaction with Poe Dameron to the high-pitched shriek he uttered when attacked by Supreme Leader Snoke.
 A deleted scene even featured another funny Hux moment involving Rose in the latter part of the film.
 Hopefully, this could mean Domhnall Gleeson will reprise his role in Star Wars 9.

 The yet untitled Star Wars IX will be written and directed by The Force Awakens’ J.J.
 Abrams.
 The sequel is already scheduled for release on December 20, 2019.